How to Cook Brown Rice Perfectly

 Long-grain rice has a mildly sweet, nutty flavor.
 This all-purpose rice has grains almost five times longer than their width, which stay separate and fluffy when cooked.

 Medium-grain rice is not as fluffy as long-grain brown rice, but not as sticky as short-grain.
 The grains are two to three times longer than their width.
-It's good for rice patties or in casseroles.
+It's good for brown rice recipes like rice patties or casseroles.

 Short-grain rice has grains that are more round than elongated.
-It releases starch when cooked, yielding a characteristic moist, sticky texture.
-Use it in place of white sticky rice for sushi, or in risotto or rice pudding.
+It releases starch when cooked, yielding its characteristically moist, sticky texture.
+Use it in place of white sticky rice for sushi, a stir fry. fried rice, in risotto or rice pudding.

 Jasmine rice is a fluffy, long-grain rice with a sweet floral aroma.
 It can be used interchangeably with basmati rice, but purists would say that jasmine should be served with Thai food while basmati pairs best with Indian.

 Basmati rice is a signature grain in Indian cuisine.
 This long-grain rice has a popcorn-like aroma and slightly nutty flavor.
 Basmati rice was once imported exclusively from India, but U.S.-grown basmati is now widely available.
-Use it as you would other long-grain rice.
+Use it as you would other long-grain rice in side dishes or plain as an accompaniment.

 Related: Healthy Brown Rice Recipes